kt946/my-nextjs-portfolio/README.md

 To install this project on your local computer, navigate to the `demo` branch of this repository.

-The `constants.tsx` and `assets` folder in this branch has dummy information and placeholder images to give developers an idea of how the information is structured in the portfolio.
+The `constants.tsx` and `assets` folder in the `demo` branch has dummy information and placeholder images to give developers an idea of how the information is structured in the portfolio.

 In the `demo` branch, clone the repository or download it as a ZIP file and place it into a local directory on your computer.